android-hmueller01/JobLogTimer/README.md

 The Android App JobLogTimer keeps track of the time you work and alarms your to go home.

 # ChangeLog
+V1.1.0: versionCode 20, 22.05.2025 Mr
+- Fix widget update failures
+- Fix timeWorked calculation if database data was changed
+- Fix addTimesItem not adding the correct id to the list
+- Fixed incorrect values shown in updateTimesView
+- Fixed progress bar representation (difference in widget and app)

 V1.0.0: versionCode 19, 18.04.2025 Mr
 - Released V1.0.0